-If you wish to pay in cash, please follow the following steps to make the payment to Abu Dhabi University Account No. 7771001811647012 at any of the First Abu Dhabi Bank branches:
+If you wish to pay in cash, please follow the following steps to make the payment to Abu Dhabi University Account No. 13417198 at any of the Abu Dhabi Islamic Bank branches:

-- · Access the Abu Dhabi University Student Portal. - Enter your user name and password. - Click on registration and choose Register in courses. - Make sure you have finalized your registration. - Click on the link to display the schedule then make a print out. - Submit the print out to any of the FAB branches. - Deposit the full amount into Account No. 7771001811647012. - Keep the FAB deposit slip.
+- Access the Abu Dhabi University Student Portal. - Enter your user name and password. - · Click on registration and choose Register in courses. - · Make sure you have finalized your registration. - Click on the link to display the schedule then make a print out. - Submit the print out to any of the ADIB branches.Deposit the full amount into Account No. - Deposit the full amount into Account No AE76050000000013417198. - Keep the ADIB deposit slip.

-If within 48 hours, the amount paid does not appear in your statement of account, please check with the Abu Dhabi University Finance Department with your FAB deposit slip.
+If within 48 hours, the amount paid does not appear in your statement of account, please check with the Abu Dhabi University Finance Department with your ADIB deposit slip.